mpavlou/samplesizedev/README.md

 require(samplesizedev)
 ```

-Please get in touch (m.pavlou@ucl.ac.uk) for any bugs you spot and or any suggestions you may have.
+Please get in touch (m.pavlou@ucl.ac.uk) for any bugs you spot and or any suggestions for improvement you may have.

 ## Example